hail-is/hail/hail/www/landing.md

  - generate sample annotations like mean depth, imputed sex, and TiTv ratio
  - generate new annotations from existing ones as well as genotypes, and use these to filter samples, variants, and genotypes
  - find Mendelian violations in trios, prune variants in linkage disequilibrium, analyze genetic similarity between samples, and compute sample scores and variant loadings using PCA
- - perform variant, gene-burden and eQTL association analyses using linear, logistic, and linear mixed regression, and estimate heritability
+ - perform variant, gene-burden and eQTL association analyses using linear, logistic, Poisson, and linear mixed regression, and estimate heritability
  - lots more!
+Check out some of the new features in [Hail 0.2](http://discuss.hail.is/t/announcing-hail-0-2/702/1).

 Hail's functionality is exposed through **[Python](https://www.python.org/)** and backed by distributed algorithms built on top of **[Apache Spark](https://spark.apache.org/docs/latest/index.html)** to efficiently analyze gigabyte-scale data on a laptop or terabyte-scale data on a cluster.